let's talk

-Every electronic system has a finite data processing capacity.
-This threshold is never exceeded under normal conditions, but things may change when anomalous activity kicks in.
-A distributed denial-of-service (DDoS) attack fits the mold of a stratagem that can drain a web server’s resources and disrupt the associated online service.
+However, that can change when anomalous activity kicks in.
+A distributed denial-of-service (DDoS) attack is a strategy that can drain a web server’s resources and disrupt the associated online service.

-This article provides a summary of known attack methods and shines the light on effective countermeasures.
+This article summarizes known DDoS attack methods and discusses effective countermeasures.

 (Screenshot image by David Balaban, source NETSCOUT Cyber Threat Horizon )